FROM THE UNITED NATIONS TO JOURNALISM

-Shriya Bhattacharya is a reporter at Business Insider covering the creator economy - specifically, creators and startup founders from diverse and underrepresented backgrounds.
+Shriya Bhattacharya is a journalist at Business Insider covering the creator economy from a diversity, equity, and inclusion lens.
 Before pursuing journalism, she worked for the United Nations Foundation's global sexual and reproductive healthcare initiative.
 She first started reporting in March 2020 during the lockdown in Washington, D.C.
-In the past two years, she has written over 55 articles for eight publications including Teen Vogue, Prism, and Rewire.
+She has written dozens of articles for publications including Teen Vogue, Prism, and Ms. Magazine.

 Shriya graduated magna cum laude from Agnes Scott College in 2018 with a B.A. in international relations and dance.
-Born and raised in the U.S., she's also lived in India and Belgium and has traveled to 17 other countries.
+Born and raised in the US, she's also lived in India and Belgium and has traveled to 19 other countries.
 She's currently based in New York City.

 ABOUT SHRIYA